Hohenzollern Castle: Today

 Since 1952, the Princess Kira of Prussia Foundation has used the castle for an annual summer camp for children.
-Whenever Prince George and his family are staying at the castle, the Prussian flag flies over the castle, while the flag of Hohenzollern-Sigmaringen is used by the Swabians.
+Whenever the current head-of-household Prince George and his family are staying at the castle, the Prussian flag is flown over the castle, while the flag of Hohenzollern-Sigmaringen is used otherwise.

 In 2015, parts of the 2016 thriller-horror film A Cure for Wellness were filmed at the castle, closing it from 13 to 24 July 2015.
 Hohenzollern Castle as well as Peckforton Castle in England were also used in the filming of the 2017 TV adaption of The Worst Witch.

 Architecture

 Hohenzollern Castle, covering almost all of Mount Hohenzollern's summit, is a structure composed of four primary parts: military architecture, the palatial buildings, chapels, and the gardens.